imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 We can now assess our results from the standpoint of the criteria posed in the State I Report:

 - **Estimate is proportional to the OPCODE's computational cost, or otherwise balanced when compared to other OPCODEs.** - we believe so, since the `measure_marginal` models are so well fitted in all cases.
-The slope coefficient from the validation models being close to `1` also reinfornces this belief.
+The slope coefficient from the validation models being close to `1` also reinforces this belief.
 - **It is modeled to explain the variation in computational cost coming from different circumstances and/or parameters.** - we modeled and estimated the impact of arguments and we have also analyzed the impact of our measurement programs on cache in-depth, and we believe that our data represents the circumstances well enough to give adequate estimates.
 - **It is adequate for all implementations and environments.** - yes, thanks to the application of `measure_total` the approach should be easily applicable to other implementations of the EVM, with small intervention in the EVM code.
 - **It can be clearly stated, when no such value exists because of differences in implementations.** - calibration of the results using the gas cost of the pivot OPCODE allows us to judge whether and which OPCODEs can have their gas cost updated across implementations.
 It turns out that very few.